Blonde on Blonde: Nashville recording dates

-Most accounts of recording Blonde on Blonde, including those by Dylan scholars Clinton Heylin and Michael Gray, agree that there were two blocks of recording sessions: February 14–17 and March 8–10, 1966.Heylin 1996 This chronology is based on the logs and files kept by Columbia Records.
+Most accounts of recording Blonde on Blonde, including those by Clinton Heylin and Michael Gray, agree that there were two blocks of recording sessions: February 14–17 and March 8–10, 1966.Heylin 1996 This chronology is based on the logs and files kept by Columbia Records.The booklet accompanying The Original Mono Recordings re-issue of Blonde on Blonde gives recording dates for each track of the double album, confirming the Nashville recording sessions were in two blocks (Marcus 2010).

 Dylan and the Hawks performed concerts in Ottawa, Montreal, and Philadelphia in February and March, and then Dylan resumed recording in Nashville on March 8.
 On that date, Dylan and the musicians recorded the take of "Absolutely Sweet Marie" that Dylan selected for the album.
 Historian Sean Wilentz observed that "with the sound of 'Sweet Marie', Blonde on Blonde entered fully and sublimely into what is now considered classic rock and roll".
 The same day saw the successful takes of "Just Like a Woman", and "Pledging My Time", the latter "driven by Robertson's screaming guitar".

 According to Wilentz the final recording session, on March 9–10, produced six songs in 13 hours of studio time.
 The first number to be recorded to Dylan's satisfaction was "Most Likely You Go Your Way and I'll Go Mine", when McCoy reinforced on trumpet a musical phrase Dylan played on his harmonica, changing the sound of the song radically.
 Dylan and his band then quickly recorded "Temporary Like Achilles".
 The session atmosphere began to "get giddy" around midnight when Dylan roughed out "Rainy Day Women #12 & 35" on the piano.
 Johnston recalled commenting; "That sounds like the damn Salvation Army band".
 Dylan replied; "Can you get one?"
 Johnston then telephoned trombonist Wayne Butler, the only additional musician required, and Dylan and the band, with McCoy again on trumpet, played a high-spirited version of the song.